askynet/npm-login-register/README.md

 ```
 ##### For Email Sending and Database setup

-    For DB Host config and mail sending
+    Change DB Host and credentials and sendEmail and sendPass as per yours
-    Change in node_modules/npm-login-register/config/default.json
+    in node_modules/npm-login-register/config/default.json

 ## Import package and instantiate
 ```